-The goals of the Stanford Center for Narcolepsy are to: find the cause of narcolepsy, develop new treatments and eventually prevent and cure this complex disorder.
+The goals of the Stanford Center for Narcolepsy are to find the cause of narcolepsy, develop new treatments, and eventually prevent and cure this complex disorder.

-Narcolepsy is a life-long, disabling illness that affects more than 1 in 2,000 Americans.
+Narcolepsy is characterized by permanent, overwhelming feelings of sleepiness and fatigue.
+It is a life-long, disabling illness that affects more than 1 in 2,000 Americans.
 Currently, most individuals with the disorder remain undiagnosed and untreated.

-Narcolepsy is characterized by permanent, overwhelming feelings of sleepiness and fatigue.
 Other symptoms include abnormalities of dreaming sleep, such as dream-like hallucinations and feeling physically weak or paralyzed for a few seconds (see Symptoms).
 Narcolepsy symptoms typically start in childhood and adolescence.
 Current treatments are imperfect, but most patients regain approximately 80% function.

 The Stanford Center for Narcolepsy was established in the 1980s.
 Today, it is the world leader in narcolepsy research and has published more than 300 articles on narcolepsy.
 A recent study commissioned by the Swedish Narcolepsy Council found that the Stanford Center for Narcolepsy leads research in this area and is the crucial node for collaborative projects.

 One result of this finding is that several companies are working on a novel treatment approach for insomnia by developing hypocretin/orexin receptor antagonists.
 At Stanford, we are trying to do the opposite.
 We are developing drugs that stimulate hypocretin (orexin) receptors to replace the missing hypocretin in narcolepsy patients.

 This invaluable resource has led to many scientific breakthroughs, including the recent discovery that narcolepsy is an autoimmune disease.
 Following specific influenza flu infections, the immune system confuses a portion of the flu virus with hypocretin related proteins, destroying the 70,000 neurons in the brain that produce hypocretin.
 We are trying to discover exactly which immune cells are responsible for the immune attack.
 Our goal is to stop or prevent the process from occurring in susceptible individuals.

 Since 2009, we found that narcolepsy onset is occurring in younger children.
 It is not uncommon for 6-11 year olds to suddenly develop narcolepsy.
 Furthermore, some Northern Europe countries used a particular flu vaccination against the H1N1 2009 strain called Pandemrix which triggered narcolepsy in some children (1/16,000 vaccinations in Finland, a 5-13 fold increase risk).